 What is a UDO?

-New Hanover County’s new Unified Development Ordinance will provide the community with a combined set of zoning, subdivision, stormwater, and erosion control regulations in a single document.
+A Unified Development Ordinance, or UDO, is one document that contains all of a jurisdiction’s development regulations.
+It’s organized so that all the regulations work together and so property owners and other users can easily find the information they need.
+New Hanover County’s new Unified Development Ordinance will provide the community with a combined set of zoning, subdivision, stormwater, and erosion control regulations in a single, easier to use, document.